ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 Some of these were scraped from GitHub or other API repositories, but the affordance of these APIs are very different from how tools are actually used.
 For example, the `draw_pixel` function from my MCP server might be a valid test-case, but it does not truly reflect the complexity and sequential nature of a tool-calling task.

+Perhaps this is also the reason why Claude Code has worked so well and gained a lot of traction in the developer community.
+Instead of going broad, it went deep to a particular use-case (i.e., coding and development) and started optimizing that.
+I don't have an idea as to how Claude Code was trained, but I imagine that the folks at Anthropic also designed complex test-cases related to software development.

 ## Final thoughts

 **Other cool LLM with pixel art tools**